 4. Check your appliances.
 You should be good to go!

 A tripped breaker every now and then is pretty common.
 But we’re guessing since you’re reading this post, this is the millionth time your circuit breaker has tripped.
 Or at least it feels like it.

 So what’s causing these recurring issues?

 This is where we come in.
-As your Northwest Arkansas, Fort Smith River Valley & Southwest Missouri electricians, we can take care of all your breaker needs— from safety inspections to replacing whole panels.
+As your Northwest Arkansas, Fort Smith River Valley & Missouri electricians, we can take care of all your breaker needs— from safety inspections to replacing whole panels.
 Our top electricians in Bella Vista, Bentonville, Fayetteville, & Springdale provide expert electrical advice & service no matter your project scope or needs.